migalmoreno/nx-router/README.md

                    :redirect #'set-invidious-instance
                    :instances-builder router:invidious-instances-builder)

 If you'd like to redirect a route to a URL with a scheme other than HTTPS or a non-standard port, you need to supply `redirect` as a `quri:uri` object.
-For instance, this sets up a router that redirects Google results to a locally-running [whoogle-search](https://github.com/benbusby/whoogle-search) instance and where results will appear as if they were searched in Google:
+For example, this sets up a router that redirects Google results to a locally-running [whoogle-search](https://github.com/benbusby/whoogle-search) instance:

     (make-instance 'router:redirector
                    :route (match-regex ".*://whoogle.*" ".*://.*google.com/search.*")
                    :redirect (quri:uri "http://localhost:5000")
                    :reverse (quri:uri "https://www.google.com"))

+You can pass a `:reverse` slot to the `redirector` router to perform a reverse redirection of the route, which can be useful when recording your history, for instance.
+For this, you have to wrap Nyxt internal methods like this:

+    (defmethod nyxt:on-signal-load-finished :around ((mode nyxt/history-mode:history-mode) url)
+      (call-next-method mode (router:trace-url url)))

 If you want to randomize your `redirect` between a list of hosts, you can use a service like [Farside](https://sr.ht/~benbusby/farside/) and write a router along these lines: